 The town of Leyland gave its name to British Leyland, one of the biggest car manufacturers in Britain.
 Because of the jobs the industry created, Leyland grew and prospered.
-If you are living in Leyland, you may be thinking of making an accident claim in Leyland, either because you have had an accident which you can prove was not your fault in the last three years, or perhaps because you have been diagnosed with an illness which you can prove you got because of another person’s negligence.
+You may be thinking of making an accident claim in Leyland, either because you have had an accident which you can prove was not your fault in the last three years, or perhaps because you have been diagnosed with an illness which you can prove you got because of another person’s negligence.
 As with an accident you have three years in which to make an injury claim in Leyland (for example) from the date you were first diagnosed with the illness.

 Accident claim in Leyland